SaxySam/Git_Instructions/README.md

 **Step 1)** Open the Unity Project in Visual Studio Code.
 There are two ways to do this:

-1. In Visual Studio Code: File -> Open Folder -> (Directory of the project) -> Open.
+1. In Visual Studio Code: File → Open Folder → (Directory of the project) → Open.
-2. In *Unity*, go to File -> "Preferences" and ensure that under "External Tools", Visual Studio Code is selected as your External Script Editor.
+2. In *Unity*, go to File → "Preferences" and ensure that under "External Tools", Visual Studio Code is selected as your External Script Editor.
 Next, right-click in the Assets window and click "Open C# Project".
 This will open the entire project in Visual Studio Code and prompt you to install the required [*C# Extension*](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and [*Unity Extension*](https://marketplace.visualstudio.com/items?itemName=VisualStudioToolsForUnity.vstuc).

 <details>
 <summary><b> What about Unreal Engine? </b></summary>

 *Unreal Engine* uses Visual Studio Community by default.
 However, if you wish to change the default IDE to Visual Studio Code, you can follow the instructions linked below. *Using Visual Studio Community for code editing and Visual Studio Code for Version Control will **not** cause any problems in your workflow.*
 * Unreal Engine also allows you to connect the project to git directly, automatically staging changed files and allowing you to push from within the editor.
-You can do this by selecting the "<i class="fa-solid fa-code-branch"></i> *Revision Control*" button on the task bar in in the bottom left corner of the project window, and selecting "*Connect to Revision Control*" from the list.
-In the dropdown of providers, select '*Git (Beta Version)*", then select the blue botton labelled "*Accept Settings*".
+You can do this by selecting the "<i class="fa-solid fa-code-branch"></i> *Revision Control*" button on the task bar in the bottom left corner of the project window, and selecting "*Connect to Revision Control*" from the list.
+In the dropdown of providers, select "*Git (Beta Version)*", then select the blue button labelled "*Accept Settings*".
 * > If there is no repository initiatlised in the project directory, a new window will apper allowing you to enter details and create one.
 * Once revision control has been connected, the source control icon <i class="fa-solid fa-code-branch"></i> will have a green checkmark.
 Hovering over the button will display information about the repository.
 CLicking the button again will allow you to view and submit (push) changes without leaving the editor window.